Articles on: The FoodMarble app

 Using the Food Library and Understanding Custom Food Entries

 If you’ve been logging your meals in the FoodMarble app but can’t always find the exact food you ate, you’re not alone.
-While we've been working hard to close the gaps, there's still some way to go.
+It can feel frustrating at times, and we want you to know we’re continually expanding the food library to make it easier for you.

 Filter and Find Your Foods